-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Galie et al 30 (SUPER-1) Sildenafil titrated to 80 mg three times daily as tolerated DB, MC, PC, RCT (1:1:1:1) Patients (mean, 47 to 51 years of age) with symptomatic PAH (either idiopathic or associated with connective-tissue disease or with repaired congenital systemic-to-pulmonary shunts) N=278 12 weeks Primary: Change from baseline in 6MWD Secondary: Change in mean pulmonary artery pressure, BDI, WHO functional class, incidence of clinical worsening, and safety Primary: The 6MWD increased from baseline in all sildenafil groups with the mean placebo-corrected treatment effects of 45 (13.0%), 46 (13.3%) and 50 m (14.7%) for 20, 40 and 80 mg of sildenafil, respectively (all P<0.001).
+Study and Drug Study Design Sample Size Regimen and and Study End Points Results 30 Demographics Duration Galie et al 30 (SUPER-1) Sildenafil titrated to 80 mg three times daily as tolerated DB, MC, PC, RCT (1:1:1:1) Patients (mean, 47 to 51 years of age) with symptomatic PAH (either idiopathic or associated with connective-tissue disease or with repaired congenital systemic-to- pulmonary shunts) N=278 12 weeks Primary: Change from baseline in 6MWD Secondary: Change in mean pulmonary artery pressure, BDI, WHO functional class, incidence of clinical worsening, and safety Primary: The 6MWD increased from baseline in all sildenafil groups with the mean placebo-corrected treatment effects of 45 (13.0%), 46 (13.3%) and 50 m (14.7%) for 20, 40 and 80 mg of sildenafil, respectively (all P <0.001).
 Among the 222 patients completing one year of treatment with sildenafil monotherapy, the improvement from baseline in the 6MWD was 51 m (95% CI, 41 to 60; P value not reported).
-Secondary: The mean pulmonary artery pressure was significantly reduced in patients receiving all sildenafil doses (P=0.04, P=0.01, and P<0.001 for the 20, 40 and 80 mg doses, respectively).
+Secondary: The mean pulmonary artery pressure was significantly reduced in patients receiving all sildenafil doses (P =0.04, P =0.01, and P <0.001 for the 20, 40 and 80 mg doses, respectively).
 The change from baseline in scores on the BDI among the patients treated with sildenafil did not differ significantly from the change in patients treated with placebo.
 The WHO functional class significantly improved in all sildenafil groups.
-After 12 weeks of treatment, the proportion of patients with an improvement of at least one functional class was 7% for placebo, and 28, 36 and 42% for sildenafil 20, 40 and 80 mg, respectively (P=0.003, P<0.001, and P<0.001, respectively).
+After 12 weeks of treatment, the proportion of patients with an improvement of at least one functional class was 7% for placebo, and 28, 36 and 42% for sildenafil 20, 40 and 80 mg, respectively (P =0.003, P <0.001, and P <0.001, respectively).
+The incidence of clinical worsening did not differ significantly between the patients treated with sildenafil 20, 40 and 80 mg, respectively (P =0.003, P <0.001, and P <0.001, respectively).
 The incidence of clinical worsening did not differ significantly between the patients treated with sildenafil or placebo.
 Most adverse events were mild to moderate in intensity for all treatment groups.
 Headache, flushing, dyspepsia, back pain, diarrhea and limb pain were the most frequently reported adverse events.
-Rubin et al 31 (SUPER-2) Sildenafil 20, 40 or 80 mg three times daily vs placebo Patients completing SUPER-1 (mean ages 47 to 51 years) with symptomatic PAH (either N=259 3 years Primary: Change from baseline in 6MWD, WHO functional class, survival analysis and safety Secondary: Primary: Following three years of treatment, 122 (46%) patients increased their 6MWD relative to SUPER-1 baseline, 49 patients (18%) experienced a decrease in 6MWD from baseline, 53 (19%) patients had died and 48 (17%) patients discontinued treatment or were lost to follow-up.
-The NYHA functional class status was improved (29%) or maintained (31%) in 167 patients relative to SUPER-1 baseline.
-Fifteen patients (5%) experienced a decline in functional status and 95 (34%) had died, discontinued or had missing
+Rubin et al 31 (SUPER-2) ES Patients N=259 3 years Primary: Change from baseline in Primary: Following three years of treatment, 122 (46%) patients increased their 6MWD relative to SUPER-1 baseline, 49 patients (18%) experienced a decrease in Sildenafil 20, 40 or 80 mg three times daily completing SUPER-1 (mean ages 47 to 51 6MWD, WHO functional class, survival analysis 6MWD from baseline, 53 (19%) patients had died and 48 (17%) patients discontinued treatment or were lost to follow-up.
+VS years) with symptomatic and safety The NYHA functional class status was improved (29%) or maintained (31%) in 167 patients relative to SUPER-1 baseline.
+Fifteen patients (5%) experienced a decline in functional status and 05 (24%) had discontinued as had missing placebo FAR (either Secondary: uecime in functional status and 95 (54%) had died, discontinued of had missing